JaGoLi/Libreboot-X200-Updated/libreboot_x200/libreboot/www/faq.md

 What *can* I use, then? {#whatcaniuse}
 -------------------------

-Libreboot has support for fam15h AMD hardware (~2012 gen) and some older Intel platforms like Napa, Montevina, Eagle Lake, Lakeport (2004-2006).
-We also have support for some
-ARM chipsets (rk3288).
+Libreboot has support for AMD hardware of Family 15h (Bulldozer or Piledriver, ~2012 gen) and some older Intel platforms like Napa, Montevina, Eagle Lake, Lakeport (2004-2006).
+We also have support for some ARM chipsets (rk3288).
 On the Intel side, we're also interested in some of the chipsets that use Atom CPUs (rebranded from older chipsets, mostly using ich7-based southbridges).

 Will libreboot work on a ThinkPad T400 or T500 with an ATI GPU?